 calling, smart tactical moves in high-pressure situations and how to effectively

-course itself.
+to handle every bridge and turn.
 If you attended last year it's worth coming back.
-Coaches are welcome.

 Officially sanctioned and STRONGLY recommended by the Head of the Charles® Regatta.